 First of all, there’s a boy involved, and a very special one at that, who I met while he was visiting Peru and have been quietly involved with for a few months now.
-I’m not going to say any more on that topic as it’s still new, and my track record in the romance department hasn’t been stellar (with a few breakups in my repertoire, like this one, this one, and this one).
+I’m not going to say any more on that topic as it’s still new, and my track record in the romance department hasn’t been stellar (with a few breakups in my repertoire).
 So I’m until I have something noteworthy to say, I’m keeping this relationship to myself.
 (Aside from just having spilled the beans, which you can now forget about).

 Secondly, although I know I’m horribly underprepared for the cold, I’m actually keen to play in some snowy mountains.
 When I lived in Canada, I used to say “snow is great…until you have to go somewhere and run errands in it.
 Then it sucks.”
 Well, I don’t have any errands to run or an office to commute to, so I’m going to see if I can muster up some pure childlike enjoyment of the snow.

 That, and the boy I’m staying with has a hot tub, so if the cold is unbearable, I’ll just spend three weeks in the hot tub.
 Totally manageable.

 Costa Rica is the third “C” place I’m visiting in this two-month excursion, and is not only a great place to defrost after Colorado, but I also figured it was about time; when I started traveling full-time eight years ago, Costa Rica was the first place I was going to visit before I got distracted with other destinations and opportunities.